fieldceleste/rails_active_record/README.md

 * _You will need to run `bundle install` after each new Gem added to project._
 * _Make sure to check which Ruby version you are running by typing `$ ruby -v`_
 * _Make sure to check what Postgres version by typing `postgres --version` in terminal._
+* _To start the database run `postgres` in the background terminal._
+* _In a seperate terminal type `psql`, to start SQL._
 * _To run a test using Rspec, type `rpsec` into the root page of the project._
-* DATABASE INSTRUCTIONS - from the root directory of this project, run these commands:
+* DATABASE INSTRUCTIONS - from the root directory of this project, run these commands to start new database:
 *         `rake db:create`
 *         `rake db:migrate`
 *        `rake db:test:prepare`

-* _To view project in browser type in terminal, `ruby app.rb`._
+* _To view project in browser type in terminal, `rails s`._
 * _Navigate to localhost:3000_